 Dress your home office window practically

 If the room doubles as a bedroom, a blackout curtain that can be pulled over at night will ensure a restful sleep.
-We've rounded up some of our favourite home office window treatment ideas, so head over there for more practical advice and inspiration.
+We've rounded up some of our favorite home office window ideas, so head over there for more practical advice and inspiration.

 Choose practical home office flooring

 Hardwearing engineered wood flooring or laminate flooring are both good options when designing a home office.
 If you do want to add interest to the room with a rug or runner, choose one that is smooth in texture and dense in pile.